manishareddy09/assignment2-arragari/README.md

 ***
 PITHY QUOTES

-> Life is what happens when you're busy making other plans.— _John Lennon_
+> " Life is what happens when you're busy making other plans." — _John Lennon_
 >
-> Get busy living or get busy dying.— _Stephen King_
+> " Get busy living or get busy dying." — _Stephen King_